 The plaintiff argued on appeal that her first claim was not voluntarily dismissed by her but by a stipulation executed by the parties.
 She claimed that the limitation in the law that precluded the savings provision from being used in the context of voluntary dismissal only applied to unilateral voluntary dismissals, not bilateral agreements such as voluntary stipulation.

 The appellate court explained that the statutory section in question applied only where a claimant had failed to attach a report of an attesting expert to the certificate of qualified expert in a medical malpractice lawsuit.
 When the failure to attach was the reason for dismissal, the plaintiff could start a new civil action against the same party within 60 days even outside the statute of limitations period.
 The preclusion provision read in connection with Maryland Rule 2-506 showed that a voluntary dismissal by stipulation counted as a voluntary dismissal by the party who filed the suit.
 Therefore, the plaintiff had voluntarily dismissed her claim and she was precluded from renewing the claim after the statute of limitations ran.
 The appellate court noted that if the stipulation signed by the parties had included language that she would be free to re-file her claim under the savings provision, it might have reached a different result.

 If you are hurt due to medical negligence, you should consult with an experienced Maryland personal injury attorney as soon as possible.
-Contact the attorneys of Steinhardt, Siskind and Associates at (866) 902-4111 or via our online form.
+Contact the attorneys of Steinhardt, Siskind and Lieberman at (866) 902-4111 or via our online form.